-Stone Mountain Laser Show - Watch a great laser show projected on the largest granite outcrop in the world, the canvas for the Stone Mountain carving of confederate leaders.
+Stone Mountain Laser Show – Watch a great laser show projected on the largest granite outcrop in the world.
 It’s all set to music with impressive fireworks thrown in for good measure.
-Show is free but you must pay to park.
-I say go early and climb the mountain to the top - it's free and the view is spectacular.
+The show is free, but you must pay to park.
+I say go early and climb the mountain to the top – it’s free and the view is spectacular.

 Bear Hollow Zoo – It’s in Athens, but worth a visit if you’re in the area.
 Kids can see bears, eagles, and other animals up close.
 On Saturdays, families can visit from 1 – 4pm for live animal encounters.

 Denton Branch Falls – This is one of my favorite waterfalls in Georgia, so don’t tell anyone!
 The hike is only 2/10 of a mile, but the falls are so gorgeous it’s worth a visit.
 You can swim at the bottom of the falls, and escape for the day.